issactoast/EnBlog/content/post/stat1010-week2.md

 ## Problem 4

 A researcher is interested in finding out whether non-sleeping causes sevier damages to human brain.
 Here is what he plans to do:

-Step 1: Randomly select 100 human nationwide whose brains are currently working well;
+1. Step 1: Randomly select 100 human nationwide whose brains are currently working well
-Step 2: Randomly assign 50 of the 100 people to the non-sleeping group and the other 50 to the sleeping group;
+1. Step 2: Randomly assign 50 of the 100 people to the non-sleeping group and the other 50 to the sleeping group;
-Step 3: Those in the non-sleeping group are not allow to sleep for 5 days whereas those in the other group maintain their normal life cycles;
+1. Step 3: Those in the non-sleeping group are not allow to sleep for 5 days whereas those in the other group maintain their normal life cycles
-Step 4: Compare the brain functionality of these 2 groups after a week.
+1. Step 4: Compare the brain functionality of these 2 groups after a week.

 - What is the treatment group and the control group?
 - What are the response variable(s) and explanatory variable(s)?